craigbaird/weekend_challenge_3/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-1. Download .zip of the directory
+1. Download .zip of the project
 2. Open .sql file and paste into Postico to create table
 3. npm install
 4. npm start